WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-03-15-replace-helm-variables-tokenizer.md

 author: Wolfgang Ofner
 categories: [DevOps, Kubernetes]
 tags: [AKS, Helm, Kubernetes, YAML, Azure]
-description: Tokenizer which is a simple Azure DevOps extension with which you can replace variables in Helm charts inside an Azure DevOps CI/CD pipeline.
+description: Tokenizer is a simple Azure DevOps extension with which you can replace variables in Helm charts inside an Azure DevOps CI/CD pipeline.
 ---

 Helm is a great tool to deploy your application into Kubernetes.
 In my post, [Helm - Getting Started](/helm-getting-started), I also mentioned the values.yaml file which can be used to replace variables in the Helm chart.
 The problem with this approach is that the values.yaml file is hard-coded.